nanovis/SynopFrame/Install-Win.md

 ## Download SynopFrame

 1. Download the repository
-2. Download the demo dataset from https://drive.google.com/file/d/16OjlFjXD_vdNULJiAklH0DFxA6f9Lf1f/view?usp=sharing
+2. Download the demo dataset from https://drive.google.com/file/d/16OjlFjXD_vdNULJiAklH0DFxA6f9Lf1f/view?usp=sharing (You may also download from 链接：https://pan.baidu.com/s/17PSqZ0EsSIAZdaiZXcYnxg?pwd=2023
+提取码：2023 if you are in China)
     - unzip the zip file
     - move its contents to the corresponding folders in the downloaded repository
     - in the end, you should have the following folder structure